 Ideally, dogs should have the chance for a slow introduction and even more ideally each dog should have their own handler.
 You want them to have the chance to sniff each other, see each other and get close to each other while keeping distance under a comfortable threshold for each dog.
 Just like people riding the subway, everyone has a different amount of space they need to feel comfortable with a stranger.
 Ideally, dogs should be introduced on neutral territory, in a fairly open space.
 Unlike humans, dogs don’t like to meet face to face.
 They like to approach nose to butt and have a good sniff.
 Forcing them to meet face-to-face increases the odds of tension an aggression.

-This video of a dog introduction shows what an ideal slow introduction might look like. https://youtu.be/sZVJyE-KLS0.
-Of course with timing, limited space and other realities of life we can’t always manage this kind of introduction, but it’s helpful to know what an ideal set-up can look like so that we can shoot for something as close as possible.
+This video of a dog introduction shows what an ideal slow introduction looks like.
+Of course with timing, limited space and the many other realities of life we can’t always manage this kind of introduction — but it’s helpful to know what an ideal set-up can look like so that we can shoot for something as close as possible.

 Understand the dog

 Have a good sense of dog communication.
 You want to be able to tell if each dog is happy and relaxed or stressed.
-Signs of stress include licking, whale eye (seeing the whites of their eyes) or a hard stare, or ears pinned back.
-At the first sign of stress you want to calmly redirect the dog to focus her attention elsewhere.
+Signs of stress include licking, whale eye (seeing the whites of their eyes), a hard stare, or ears pinned back.
+At the first sign of stress you want to calmly redirect the dog to focus their attention elsewhere.
 Be careful not to panic, but a calm “move along this way” will generally help to diffuse stress.

-Like all social animals, dogs are affected by others’ energy – including yours!
+Like all social animals, dogs are affected by others’ energy — including yours!
 Introductions can be stressful, especially when there are high stakes involved (we are always hoping for success!).
-It’s important to check ourselves: be calm and don’t overreact.
-If the introduction starts to go badly try not to yell or shout, especially in a high pitched voice as this may just sound to your dog like you’re joining in the barking frenzy.
+It’s important to check ourselves, and ensure we keep calm and not overreact.
+If the introduction starts to go badly, try not to yell or shout — especially in a high pitched voice as this may just sound to your dog like you’re joining in the barking frenzy.
 A low, calm and firm voice with a confident stance (standing straight and tall, remembering to breathe) will help let the dogs know that you’ve got things under control and they don’t need to worry.

 Once you’ve gotten the initial introductions down, the next step is integrating the dogs into your home.
-One of the most common pitfalls with dog introductions is competition over resources (food, toys, entry into rooms and onto furniture, you).
-Where possible, make sure that you are controlling both dogs’ access to resources.
-Gather up toys in advance, ensure that there is no food left out, etc. You want to ensure that you limit potential sources for arguments.
+One of the most common pitfalls with dog introductions is competition over resources (food, toys, entry into rooms and onto furniture, even you!).
+Where possible, make sure that you are controlling both dogs’ access to resources. — gather up toys in advance, ensure that there is no food left out, etc. You want to ensure that you limit potential sources for arguments.